LeConte Lodge® Employment

 LeConte Lodge® is a rustic backcountry hiking lodge located in the heart of the Great Smoky Mountains National Park.
-Accessible only by hiking one of five trails it is the highest overnight lodge east of the Mississippi River.
-With an average of 45 overnight guests each night it has been a popular destination for hikers for over seventy years.
+Accessible only by hiking one of five approach trails, it is the highest overnight lodge east of the Mississippi River.
+With up to 60 guests per night, it has been a popular destination for hikers for over ninety years.
 The lodge is supplied once a year by helicopter and three days a week by Llama.
-There is no electricity.
+There is no electricity or wi-fi.
 Propane heaters and kerosene lamps are provided in the cabins.
-Cooking, refrigeration and hot water are made possible by LP gas.
+Cooking, hot water, and limited refrigeration are made possible by LP gas.

-Jobs are available during in-season, from mid-March to mid-November.
-Crew job duties include washing dishes, serving meals, cleaning cabins, checking in guests, and all other services related to accommodating overnight guests.
-We are in the hospitality business so the attention given our guests is a top priority.
-Having a good work ethic, an outgoing personality and the ability to relate well with people are important qualifications for the job.
+Employment opportunities as Crew are available in-season, from early March to late November.
+Management, Cook, and Llama Wrangling positions are more rigorous and filled on an as-needed basis.
+Crew duties include but are not limited to meal service, basic food preparation, dish washing, retail sales, cleaning of cabins and facilities, checking in guests, and all other services related to accommodating our overnight guests.
+We are in the hospitality business, so the attention given our guests is a top priority.
+Having a team mentality, a great work ethic, an outgoing personality, and the ability to relate well with the people we serve are important qualifications for the job.

 Typical Day for LeConte Lodge® Crew Members

-7:40 am – Set up dining room for guest breakfast
+7:40 am – Prep Dining Hall for guest breakfast.

-12:30 – 5:00 pm – Office and Kitchen Shift – These shifts are worked by two of the crew and are rotated among the crew.
-If it is not your time to work that day, you have the afternoon off.
-The kitchen shift will be making cookies and beverages, stocking supplies, serving the guests hot drinks and helping with lunch.
-The stove is cleaned twice a week and the kitchen is mopped three times a week and these two responsibilities are rotated between crew members.
-The office shift is checking people into their cabins, selling shirts, keeping the office neat, answering questions and giving trail advice to hikers.
-Both jobs require people skills.
-There is a great deal of interaction with the guests.
+12:00 – 5:00 pm – Office and Kitchen Shift – These shifts are worked by two Crew members and are assigned on a rotating basis.
+Remaining crew members will have the afternoon off.
+Kitchen shift tasks include making cookies and beverages, restocking supplies, serving the guests hot drinks and assisting the Cook.
+Office shift tasks include checking guests into their cabins, selling merchandise, keeping the office tidy, answering questions and providing trail advice to hikers.
+Both jobs require respectful and attentive people skills.
+There is a great deal of interaction with our visitors.

-6:00 pm – Ring in guests for dinner (same job description as breakfast)
+6:00 pm – Ring-in guests for supper (same duties as breakfast)

-7:30 – 8:00 pm – Cleaning up from dinner is usually complete during this time.
+6:00 – 7:30 pm – Cleanup from supper is usually completed during this time.
 Crew is then finished for the evening.